 And it is the toxin that causes the symptoms of the disease.

-Cholera toxin has the ability to affect the cells of the gastrointestinal tract, so the affected person not only has ordinary diarrhea but also begins to lose large amounts of fluid.
+Cholera toxins can affect the cells of the gastrointestinal tract, so the affected person has common diarrhea and begins to lose large amounts of fluid.

 It is this loss of fluid that can be serious.

 Bacteria are excreted in the stool, and if this stool comes into contact with drinking water, the bacteria can infect the people who drink it.

 Bacteria can also spread to prepared foods if people don’t wash their hands well after using the toilet.

 The disease can be transmitted through fish and shellfish obtained from contaminated water.